functional-web-app/fwa.dev/src/views/content/en/considerations.md

 [^1]: A common fat function example is mounting a web server inside a cloud function that responds to all traffic.
 Cloud functions themselves should be capable of receiving and responding to events, FWAs rely on API gateways to be responsible for marshaling HTTP, not locally-running web servers.
 [^2]: If 1 MB is 500 pages of text, then 5 MB equates to roughly 2,500 pages of text per cloud function.
+[^3]: While it is broadly assumed that JS will successfully load and requests to external APIs will complete in a timely manner, that is not a safe assumption.
+Network failures occur, bad builds go out, and external services go down.
+Fast, accessible web experiences assume fully-functional HTML that is later progressively enhanced.
+[Read more](https://technology.blog.gov.uk/2016/09/19/why-we-use-progressive-enhancement-to-build-gov-uk/).
-[^3]: [Cloud functions](/cloud-functions) are a good example of vendor-specific managed services that unlock new development patterns, such as Functional Web Apps.
+[^4]: [Cloud functions](/cloud-functions) are a good example of vendor-specific managed services that unlock new development patterns, such as Functional Web Apps.
 And while there is variation in vendor offerings, cloud functions do have at least one de facto and stable category leader.